formml/formml/README.md

 Imagine you're a financial company building an online loan application form.
 What challenges might you face?

-- **Non-Tech Stakeholders Driven**: Loans are serious business involving specialized knowledge across finance, accounting, and legal domains - knowledge typically held only by **non-technical experts**.
+- **Non-Tech Stakeholder Involvement**: Loans are serious business involving specialized knowledge across finance, accounting, and legal domains - knowledge typically held only by **non-technical experts**.
 A key challenge is enabling these stakeholders to lead form design while maintaining smooth collaboration with developers.
 - **Branded UI & Custom UX**: Developers matter too!
 Companies don't want cookie-cutter form designs.
 Every serious enterprise wants to build their brand and deliver unique user experiences, goals that require developer expertise to achieve.
 - **Calculations, Formulas & Dynamic Behavior**: Loan amounts, monthly payments and other fields need real-time calculation through formulas.
 Different fields also need to be shown or hidden based on the selected "loan type".
 - **Auto-save & Resume**: Complex forms can have hundreds of fields - users don't want to start over if they accidentally close their browser.